Special Ed teacher Rebecca Alarcon named Teacher of the Year

 Public Intoxication – Suspect Arrested

-At 8:04 p.m., a disturbance was reported in the 600 block of E. Olive.
-Officers arrived and located a male subject on a sidewalk.
-An investigation revealed he was too intoxicated to care for himself.
+At 8:04 p.m., a caller in the area of Ivy and Lime reported a possibly intoxicated subject.
+Officers arrived and located the subject who displayed signs of intoxication and it was determined he was too intoxicated to care for himself.
 He was arrested and transported to the MPD jail to be held for a sobering period.

 Drug Offense – Suspect Arrested